Kylian Mbappé: Ceuta support controversy

-Media and sponsorship
+Sponsorships and wealth

-Mbappé has a sponsorship deal with sportswear and equipment supplier Nike.
-In 2017, aged 18, he partnered with the brand to launch his own football boots, the Kylian Mbappé Nike Hypervenom 3.
-In 2018, he unveiled the Nike Mercurial Superfly VI boots, which were inspired by the R9 Mercurial boots of former Brazilian striker Ronaldo.
-In 2018, Swiss watchmaker Hublot signed Mbappé as a global ambassador.
+Mbappé signed a sponsorship deal with Nike when he was 9 years old.
+In 2017, Nike began producing his signature football boots, the Kylian Mbappé Nike Hypervenom 3.
+In 2018, Mbappé unveiled the Nike Mercurial Superfly VI boots, which were inspired by the R9 Mercurial boots of former Brazilian striker Ronaldo.
+The same year, the Swiss watchmaker Hublot signed Mbappé as a brand ambassador.
+In 2021, Mbappé became a brand ambassador for Dior, a partnership that was initially announced for a two-year period but is still ongoing as of 2025.
+In 2022, Mbappé signed a multi-year sponsorship agreement with the sunglasses and sporting goods manufacturer Oakley.
+In 2026, he terminated his sponsorship deal with Nike and signed a deal with the sportswear company On.

-Mbappé has featured in EA Sports' FIFA video game series: on FIFA 18, he had the highest potential rating of 94.
-His trademark goal celebration – posing with his arms folded and hands tucked under his armpits – was inspired by his younger brother Ethan, who would celebrate in this manner when beating Kylian at FIFA.
-The celebration was first inserted in FIFA 19.
-Mbappé featured as the cover star of FIFA 21, making him the youngest to appear on the cover solo.
+Mbappé has been featured in EA Sports' FIFA and FC video game series.
+His trademark goal celebration – posing with his arms folded and hands tucked under his armpits – was inspired by his younger brother Ethan, who would celebrate in this manner when beating Kylian at FIFA video games.
+(Note: Attributed to multiple references:) Mbappé appeared on the cover of FIFA 21, FIFA 22, FIFA 23 and EA Sports FC 27.

-In 2023, he was included by Time among the 100 most influential people in the world; in the same year, he was ranked third in the Forbes list of the world's highest-paid athletes.
-Forbes subsequently ranked him sixth in 2024 and 16th in 2025.
-Sportico listed him as the fifth highest-paid athlete of 2023 and ninth highest-paid athlete of 2024.
+In 2023, he was ranked third on the Forbes list of the world's highest-paid athletes.
+Forbes ranked him sixth on the list in 2024 and 16th in 2025.
+Sportico listed him as the fifth highest-paid athlete of 2023 and the ninth highest-paid athlete of 2024.
+(Note: Attributed to multiple references:)

+In popular culture

+Art

+Mbappé has been the subject of street art and wax sculpture.
+A large mural depicting him was painted in 2018 in his hometown of Bondy, and a second, Nike-commissioned mural by artist Akiko Stehrenberger from GlobalStreetArt was unveiled there in late 2019 to mark Mbappé's 21st birthday.
+Mbappé has been rendered as a wax figure at the Musée Grévin in Paris, and at Madame Tussauds Berlin and London.
+The London figure is displayed with items Mbappé donated, including his France jersey and his captain's armband.